MohammedAly22/Tasneef/README.md

 | Conjunction (CONJ) |  اقتران   | Connects words, phrases, or clauses.
 Examples: and, but, or. |
 | Interjection (INTJ) |  تعجب   | Expresses strong emotion.
 Examples: wow, oh, ouch. |

-POS tagging is an essential task in NLP because understanding the grammatical structure of a sentence helps machines comprehend the meaning and context of the text.
-It's particularly useful in applications like text analysis, information retrieval, and language translation.
+**POS tagging** is an essential task in NLP because understanding the grammatical structure of a sentence helps machines **comprehend the meaning and context of the text**.
+It's particularly useful in applications like **text analysis**, **information retrieval**, and **language translation**.

 # Usage
 ## Testing the model on the Hugging Face Hub:
-You can navigate to this [page](https://huggingface.co/mohammedaly2222002/xlm-roberta-base-finetuned-ud-arabic) to see model's widget on the Hugging Face Hub https://github.com/MohammedAly22/Tasneef/assets/90681796/bfbc889c-3308-4e29-84ff-259ebccaa30b
+You can navigate to this [page](https://huggingface.co/mohammedaly2222002/xlm-roberta-base-finetuned-ud-arabic) to see the model's widget on the Hugging Face Hub https://github.com/MohammedAly22/Tasneef/assets/90681796/bfbc889c-3308-4e29-84ff-259ebccaa30b

 ## Loading the model as a Hugging Face Pipeline: